PsoriasisPlaque psoriasis; Psoriasis vulgaris; Guttate psoriasis; Pustular psoriasis

 - Severe dandruff on the scalp

-- Guttate -- Small, pink-red spots appear on the skin.
+- Guttate: Small, pink-red spots appear on the skin.
+This form seems to be linked to strep infections.

-- Pustular -- White blisters are surrounded by red, irritated skin.
+- Pustular: White pus-filled blisters (pustules) are surrounded by red, irritated skin.

 Exams and Tests